A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Generating Additional Labeled Data

 For cross-lingual projections, a task-specific classifier is trained in a high-resource language.
 Using parallel corpora, the unlabeled low-resource data is then aligned to its equivalent in the high-resource language where labels can be obtained using the aforementioned classifier.
 These labels (on the high-resource text) can then be projected back to the text in the low-resource language based on the alignment between tokens in the parallel texts \cite{projection/yarowsky-etal-2001-inducing}.
 This approach can, therefore, be seen as a form of distant supervision specific for obtaining labeled data for low-resource languages.
-Cross-lingual projections have been applied in low-resource settings for tasks, such as POS tagging and parsing \cite{projections/tackstrom-etal-2013-token,projection/wisniewski-etal-2014-cross-lingual,projection/plank-agic-2018-distant}.
-Instead of using parallel corpora, existing high-resource labeled datasets can also be machine-translated into the low-resource language \cite{projection/khalil-etal-2019-crossIntent,projection/zhang-etal-2019-cross,projection/fei-etal-2020-cross}.
+Cross-lingual projections have been applied in low-resource settings for tasks, such as POS tagging and parsing \cite{projections/tackstrom-etal-2013-token,projection/wisniewski-etal-2014-cross-lingual,projection/plank-agic-2018-distant,projection/eskander2020unsupervised}.
+Sources for parallel text can be the OPUS project \cite{projection/tiedemann-2012-parallel}, Bible corpora \cite{projection/mayer-cysouw-2014-creating,projections/Christodoulopoulos15Bible} or the recent JW300 corpus \cite{projection/agic-vulic-2019-jw300}.
+Instead of using parallel corpora, existing high-resource labeled datasets can also be machine-translated into the low-resource language \cite{projection/khalil-etal-2019-crossIntent,projection/zhang-etal-2019-cross,projection/fei-etal-2020-cross,projection/amjad2020mt}.
+Cross-lingual projections have even been used with English as a target language for detecting linguistic phenomena like modal sense and telicity that are easier to identify in a different language \cite{projection/zhou-etal-2015-semantically,projection/marasovic-etal-2016-modal,projection/friedrich-gateva-2017telicity}.

-These cross-lingual projections set high requirements on the auxiliary data requiring both, labels in a high-resource language and means to project them into a low-resource language.
-Especially the latter might be an issue as machine translation might be problematic for a specific low-resource language by itself.
-Sources for parallel text can be the OPUS project \cite{projection/tiedemann-2012-parallel}, Bible corpora \cite{projection/mayer-cysouw-2014-creating,projections/Christodoulopoulos15Bible} or the recently presented JW300 corpus \newcite{projection/agic-vulic-2019-jw300} with parallel texts for over 300 languages.
-A limitation are the limited domains of these datasets like political proceedings or religious texts. \newcite{projection/mayhew-etal-2017-cheap} propose to use a simpler, word and lexicon-based translation instead and \newcite{projection/fang-cohn-2017-model} present a system based on bilingual dictionaries.
+\textbf{Open issues:} Cross-lingual projections set high requirements on the auxiliary data needing both labels in a high-resource language and means to project them into a low-resource language.
+Especially the latter can be an issue as machine translation by itself might be problematic for a specific low-resource language.
+A limitation of the parallel corpora is their domains like political proceedings or religious texts. \newcite{projection/mayhew-etal-2017-cheap}, \newcite{projection/fang-cohn-2017-model} and \citet{cross-ling/karamanolakis2020seedwords} propose systems with fewer requirements based on word translations, bilingual dictionaries and task-specific seed words, respectively.